-You can do tours inside the Berliner Dom, more information here.
+You can do tours inside the Berliner Dom, more information here from Visit Berlin.

 - If you have the Berlin WelcomeCard then you get a 28% discount off the entrance price.
-(Click to order yours before your trip)
+(Click to order your card before your trip from Get Your Guide)

 A popular place to stop on every Berlin itinerary!
 Maybe even have a picnic on the grass outside the Reichstag building.